MP4 to Audio

 Is WAV better than MP3?

 WAV is significantly better for music production, editing, and archiving because it is lossless.
 MP3 is better for daily listening, sharing on social media, or saving storage space on your phone due to its small file size.
+Check the details by reading MP3 vs. WAV.

 Conclusion